pavlosdais/Quoridor/README.md

 *For boardsizes <= 17: depth = 2 <br/>
 *For boardsizes <= 25: pseudo-depth = 2 <br/>

-It's important to note that depth numbers and pseudo-depth were used in order to meet the time requirements for the Quoridor Cup Competition (UoA) so they can be changed in order to make the engine more powerful, albeit, slower. <br/>
+It's important to note that depth numbers and pseudo-depth were used in order to meet the time requirements for the Quoridor Cup Competition (UoA)^ so they can be changed in order to make the engine more powerful, albeit, slower. <br/>

+^ max 30 seconds / each move <br/>
+  20*boardsize total time

 Assignment 4, Semester 1, Department of Informatics and Telecommunications - UoA (2022)
 > Project made by Pavlos Dais (sdi2100122) and Stavros Prentzas (sdi2100164)